-For many years foreign buyers also known as international investors or non-resident’s were allowed to purchase real estate in Canada.
-There were even mortgage products suited for them.
-In the passage of time this has caused, or is one of the reasons, real estate values to rise year over year bringing us to the challenges many Canadians are now facing with unaffordable home prices.
+In this paragraph we will let you know who are foreign buyers.
+They are international investors or non-resident’s.
+For a long time they were allowed to purchase real estate in Canada.
+There were even mortgage products specially designed for them.
+This is one of the contributing factors to unusually high home values.
+This add’s to the challenges many Canadians are now facing with unaffordable home prices.

-In an attempt to cool off the hot real estate market the Government of Canada has implemented a two year foreign buyer ban on foreigners wanting to purchase real estate here in Canada.
+It’s important to know the foreign buyer ban was introduced to help cool off the hot real estate market.
 The “Prohibition on the Purchase of Residential Property by Non-Canadians Act” was assented on 23 June 2022.
-This is “an Act to prohibit the purchase of residential property by non-Canadians” and will be enforced starting 1 January 2023.
+It’s purpose is to “prohibit the purchase of residential property by non-Canadians”.
+On 1 January 2023 the enforcement began.

-The Canada Mortgage and Housing Corporation has a great summary of the new rules under this act on their website including a FAQ.
+The Canada Mortgage and Housing Corporation has helpful information of the new rules on their website.

 For your ease of reference we are shaing with you here CMHC’s summary of the legislation: